ImpulseMirror/ComfyUI-Responsive/README.md

 - Persistent header toggle that sits next to other ComfyUI overlay icons (e.g. Manager) and can also be opened with `Alt + R`.
 - Full-screen responsive overlay that works on large monitors, tablets, and narrow displays.
-- Sidebar workflow outline that lists every node with its type, id, and connection counts, highlighting the active selection and supporting drag-to-reorder (per-workflow preferences persist between sessions).
+- Sidebar workflow outline mirrors ComfyUI groupings, with collapsible sections that list every node (type, id, in/out counts), highlight the active selection, and support drag-to-reorder within and across groups with per-workflow persistence.
 - Detail panel that groups the selected node’s widgets into tidy form controls (text areas, selects, sliders, checkboxes) and keeps values in sync with the node graph.
 - Built-in **Generate** button queues the current workflow directly from the overlay and keeps the newest renders in view.
 - Refresh button and automatic reload when workflows are opened through the ComfyUI API so the layout always reflects the latest graph.